Join as a Sponsor of the 2014

 (Donations made through this button are targeted directly for the race.
 To make donations to the Nathan, please use the other button, on the right side of this page.)

 Thanks to all the sponsors, donors, captains, crew members and volunteers who supported the 2013 Choptank Heritage Skipjack Race!
 The 2014 race will be held on Saturday, September 27.
-See below for details on the race and associated activities.
+See below for details on the 2013 race and associated activities.
+Details on this year's race will be posted as they firm up.

 2013 Race Results: